Providing Verification

 What is Verification

-The verification process includes documented, interface and state hub, collateral contact, participant statement, and visually viewed verification.
+The verification process includes documented, interface and state hub, collateral contact, and visually viewed verification.

 The types of verification include, and are not limited to, all of the following: